 Note: An Application in a Proceeding requires the manual allocation of a court date which will be processed within 3 working days.
 You can log into the portal to check the allocated date at any time.
 You can also select the envelope button (see above) to be notified by email of any activity on your file.

-If for any reason you cannot eFile the application, follow the instructions on the Application in a proceeding and file it together with the supporting Affidavit the original plus a copy at a court registry.
+If for any reason you cannot eFile the application, follow the instructions on the Application in a proceeding and file it together with the supporting Affidavit the original plus a copy at a court registry or by emailing it to the Court.

 - Select the file number from the Available Files tab.